BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 7. What are you the most worried about in this course?
 8. A fun fact about yourself
 9. Anything else you think I should know?
-10. Please attach **a headshot** to your message.
+10. Please attach **a headshot** picture to your message.
 I will use this to help get to know your name, but we will also use this in class to arrange groups.

 ## Web Poll for Office Hours